Alain Traoré

-Sibiri Alain Traoré (born 31 December 1988) is a Burkinabé footballer who plays as a striker for Arta/Solar7, and the Burkina Faso national team.
+Sibiri Alain Traoré (born 31 December 1988) is a Burkinabé professional footballer who plays as a striker for Arta/Solar7, and the Burkina Faso national team.
 He started his career with local side Planète Champion, before moving to France as a 17-year-old.

 Club career

 Traoré began his career with Planète Champion in his homeland.
 He came to prominence whilst playing for Burkina Faso in the 2005 African U-17 Championship, with his performances earning him a one-month trial with English Premier League side Manchester United.
 He impressed in his trials, but was not able to sign for them due to work permit issues.
-He had the option of going on loan to a Belgian club, but also had interest from French Ligue 1 side AJ Auxerre.
+He had the option of going on loan to a Belgian club, but also had interest from French Ligue 1 side Auxerre.
 With the decision of his mother, he joined the French side instead.

-On 4 January 2009, he was loaned out to Stade Brestois 29 for six months.
-He returned to AJ Auxerre on 31 June 2009.
+On 4 January 2009, he was loaned out to Brest for six months.
+He returned to Auxerre on 31 June 2009.

 Traoré became a central figure in the Auxerre team.
-In July 2012, he joined Ligue 1 side FC Lorient after Auxerre were relegated to Ligue 2.
+In July 2012, he joined Ligue 1 side Lorient after Auxerre were relegated to Ligue 2.

-On 31 January 2015, Traoré moved on loan to AS Monaco FC till the end of the 2014–15 season, with an option for AS Monaco to make the deal permanent.
+On 31 January 2015, Traoré moved on loan to Monaco till the end of the 2014–15 season, with an option for Monaco to make the deal permanent.

 In July 2018, he joined Moroccan team RS Berkane on a free transfer and was part of their Confederation Cup participating side.
 He also scored a goal in their Confederation Cup group stage match against Sudanese team Al-Hilal.